calinrada/PhalconUserPlugin/README.md

 ### Features

+- Login / Register with Facebook account
+- Login / Register with LinkedIn account
+- Login / Register with Twitter account
 - Protect different areas from your website, where a user must be loged in, in order to have access
 - Protect different actions, based on the ACL list for each user
-- Login / Register with Facebook account
-- Login / Register with LinkedIn account

 ### Installation